hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 ## Color styles and tokens

-Color naming syntax and use can vary depending on context and tooling.
-This overview will clarify what naming conventions are typically used and how they align to the HDS standards implemented in our libraries.
+Color-naming syntax and usage can vary depending on context and tooling.
+This overview will clarify what naming conventions are typically used and how they align with the HDS standards implemented in our libraries.

 In Figma, reusable colors are referred to as “Styles.”
 They are categorized and stored in the right sidebar for fills, borders, and other properties that accept color values.
 Styles directly reference a HEX value but cannot reference each other (known as aliasing for Tokens).
 This means when we provide Figma Styles for semantic usage (like `Foreground/Primary`), the HEX value (`#3B3D45`) is directly referenced instead of the Core Palette color (`Palette/Neutral/Neutral 600`).